158 CLIFTON PLACE

-The 158 Clifton Residence is a two family row house in Brooklyn, New York.
-The structure is being gut-renovated to the Passive House New York EnerPHit standard and supplemented with a Photovoltaic (PV) Solar Array to achieve near Net Zero energy capability.
+This rowhouse was being gut-renovated to the Passive House EnerPHit standard and supplemented with a PV Solar Array to achieve near Net Zero energy capability.

 Since the building is a wood frame structure - a rarity in New York City - some of the typical Passive House details needed to be modified to account for different thermal and moisture conditions.
 As a retrofit, special consideration was required to air seal the building.
 The firm developed air sealing details specifically for the project, and followed up with contractor training and inspections to ensure proper installation.